Author Archives: Sherri

 Exciting News About My Barbara La Marr Biography!

-On the anniversary of Barbara’s birthday, July 28, 1896, I am very happy to report that, after submitting the completed manuscript of my Barbara La Marr biography to an esteemed publisher several months back, they distributed it to an anonymous panel of expert readers (authors, film historians, etc.) and it has received wonderful feedback thus far.
+On the anniversary of Barbara’s birthday, July 28, 1896, I am very happy to report that after submitting the completed manuscript of my Barbara La Marr biography to an esteemed publisher several months back, the publisher distributed it to an anonymous panel of expert readers (authors, film historians, etc.) and it has received wonderful feedback thus far.

 Here’s what a couple of non-anonymous readers have to say: